Guruh Gipsy: Musical style

 Guruh Gipsy combines modern, Western instruments like the piano, synthesizers, and various rock instruments with traditional music forms, including Balinese gendér, Central Javanese vocal styles, and West Javanese melodies and scales.

 It has been described as progressive rock and heavy pop.

 Release and reception

 Guruh Gipsy was released on the indie label Dela Rohita.
 It was well received.

 Guruh Gipsy has been described as a "landmark album" and "a pillar of the Indonesian pop music industry".
 In December 2007, Rolling Stone Indonesia selected Guruh Gipsy as the second-best Indonesian album of all time, behind Badai Pasti Berlalu.
 In 2009, they selected one of the songs from the album, "Indonesia Maharddhika", as the 59th best Indonesian song of all time.
 The song "Chopin Larung" was also well received.

 Guruh Gipsy is considered an influence for the 1990s Indonesian trend of mixing traditional instruments with pop music.

 In 2006, the album was reissued by Shadoks Music on LP.
 According to Nasution, the release was done without the band's permission, and was pulled out of print after Nasution sent an email to Shadoks management.

+On 1 June 2026, the album was released on double LP and CD as a 50th-anniversary remastered edition.